belle2/basf2/online_book/prerequisites/bash.rst

-Now to be able to use software not installed in the default locations, like for example the Belle II software, we need to change at least :envvar:`PATH` and :envvar:`LD_LIBRARY_PATH` but also set a few others.
+Now to be able to use software not installed in the default locations, like for example the Belle II software, we need to change at least :envvar:`PATH` and :envvar:`LD_LIBRARY_PATH` but usually also set a few others.

-Now we already discussed that a script cannot modify the environment variables of our current shell but it would be very inconvenient if everyone had to copy paste instructions what to set there all the time.
+Now we already discussed above that executing a script cannot modify the environment variables of our current shell but it would be very inconvenient if everyone had to copy paste instructions what to set there all the time.

 Luckily there is a way to modify the environment in our shell, it's called "sourcing" a script.
 It behaves almost like executing a script but all the